-- The BSW system is not a replacement for proper driving procedure and is not designed to prevent contact with vehicles or objects.
-When changing lanes, always use the side and rear mirrors and turn and look in the direction you will move to ensure it is safe to change lanes.
-Never rely solely on the BSW system. - The BSW system operates above approximately 20 MPH (32 km/h).
+The BSW system is not a replacement for proper driving procedure and is not designed to prevent contact with vehicles or objects.
+When changing lanes, always use the side and rear mirrors and turn and look in the direction your vehicle will move to ensure it is safe to change lanes.
+Never rely solely on the BSW system.

-The Blind Spot Warning (BSW) system can help alert the driver of other vehicles in adjacent lanes when changing lanes.
+The BSW system helps alert the driver of other vehicles in adjacent lanes when changing lanes.